This post may contain affiliate links.

 Ocean Pollution

 Plastic waste from consumer products often ends up in the oceans, forming massive garbage patches and harming marine life.
 Chemicals from industrial runoff also pollute marine ecosystems, causing dead zones where life cannot thrive.
-Overfishing driven by consumer demand depletes fish stocks and disrupts marine food chains.
+Overfishing, driven by consumer demand, depletes fish stocks and disrupts marine food chains.

 Soil Degradation